Turner syndrome: Neurodevelopmental

 Individuals with Turner syndrome have normal intelligence.
 Verbal IQ is usually higher than performance IQ; one review of thirteen studies found an average verbal IQ of 101 compared to an average performance IQ of 89.

-People with Turner syndrome have normal intelligence, and demonstrate relative strengths in verbal skills, but may exhibit weaker nonverbal skills – particularly in arithmetic, select visuospatial skills, and processing speed.
+People with Turner syndrome demonstrate relative strengths in verbal skills, but may exhibit weaker nonverbal skills – particularly in arithmetic, select visuospatial skills, and processing speed.
+They have difficulties with directional sense, visualization of three-dimensional shapes, properties of shapes, and symmetry and may have dyscalculia.
 Turner syndrome does not typically cause intellectual disability or impair cognition.
 However, learning difficulties are common among women with Turner syndrome, particularly a specific difficulty in perceiving spatial relationships, such as nonverbal learning disorder.
 This may also manifest itself as a difficulty with motor control or with mathematics.
 While it is not correctable, in most cases it does not cause difficulty in daily living.
 Most Turner syndrome patients are employed as adults and lead productive lives.

 Also, a rare variety of Turner syndrome, known as "Ring-X Turner syndrome", has about a 60% association with intellectual disability.
 This variety accounts for around 2–4% of all Turner syndrome cases.

 Psychological

-Social difficulties appear to be an area of vulnerability for young women.
+Social difficulties appear to be an area of vulnerability for girls with Turner Syndrome.
 Counseling affected individuals and their families about the need to carefully develop social skills and relationships may prove useful in advancing social adaptation.
 Women with Turner syndrome may experience adverse psychosocial outcomes which can be improved through early intervention and the provision of appropriate psychological and psychiatric care.
-Genetic, hormonal, and medical problems associated with Turner syndrome are likely to affect psychosexual development of female adolescent patients, and thus influence their psychological functioning, behavior patterns, social interactions, and learning ability.
 Although Turner syndrome constitutes a chronic medical condition, with possible physical, social, and psychological complications in a woman's life, hormonal and estrogen replacement therapy, and assisted reproduction, are treatments that can be helpful for Turner syndrome patients and improve their quality of life.
 Research shows a possible association between age at diagnosis and increased substance use and depressive symptoms.